 - KPI: Review goals at least semi-annually, if not quarterly

-- Protect the charity: in the absence of a chief compliance or chief risk officer, I feel it is my job to protect the charity to the best of my abilities.
+In the absence of a chief compliance or chief risk officer, I feel it is my job to protect the charity to the best of my abilities.
 The legislation is abundant and not always top of our mind, so I want to ensure I spend appropriate time to review our legal agreements, policies and procedures.
 I have procrastinated on much of it before because given a choice I will always choose financials or project work.
 I could have included this point under “management” and probably get away with it, but because I believe it is important this must be done

 - KPI: Review and approve all trust minutes in a timely manner